 Plan your Journey in the Republic of Ireland

-Edited by Timbuktu, Anonymous, Maria Sharon Ubando, Lynn and 1 other
+Edited by Timbuktu, Maria Sharon Ubando, Lynn, Doug Collins

 Europe indeed is such a splendid continent.
 It has a lot of amazing natural and man-made structures and architectures.
 One of the most visited countries in Europe is Ireland.
 Ireland consists of two countries: Northern Ireland, which is a part of the United Kingdom, and the independent Republic of Ireland.
 With more than 6.2 million tourists who visited in the year 2011, tourism has become one of the major economic contributors in the country.

 The Republic of Ireland was once voted the Favorite Holiday Destination in the World.
 It was also listed one of the friendliest countries in the world in 2011.
 The majority of the country's visitors come from France, the United States, France and the United Kingdom.

 A vacation in the Ireland Republic is not that cheap, but there are some ways on how you can cut down your expenses.
 Research and planning - these will be your secrets to a good trip to this wonderful country.
 Read more and learn some tips on how you can plan a very memorable journey to the Republic of Ireland.

 - 1Before you even get excited about the trip, you should check the requirements for acquiring a visa first.
 For more accurate information, it is better to check the official immigration site of the country.
 Checking it earlier will give you more time to prepare the requirements or work on things that need to be fixed.Check out visa requirements.Advertisement

 - 2To refrain from hassles before, or even during the trip, be sure that your passport is within its validity period.Check your passport validity.Advertisement